jamesward/play-auto-refresh/README.md

 Play Auto Refresh
 =================

-This is an SBT plugin for Play Framework apps which works with a Chrome Extension to auto-refresh your browser when you make changes to your app.
+This is an SBT plugin for Play Framework (or sbt-web) apps which works with a Chrome Extension to auto-refresh your browser when you make changes to your app.

 Setup
 -----

 1. Add the SBT plugin to your `project/plugins.sbt` file (make sure to add an empty line before this one):

-        addSbtPlugin("com.jamesward" %% "play-auto-refresh" % "0.0.8")
+        addSbtPlugin("com.jamesward" %% "play-auto-refresh" % "0.0.9")

-2. Update your project build settings.
-For `project/Build.scala` pull in the setings with:

-        val main = play.Project(appName, appVersion, appDependencies).settings(
-          com.jamesward.play.BrowserNotifierPlugin.livereload: _*
-        )

-    For `build.sbt` add an empty line and the following at the end of the file:

-        com.jamesward.play.BrowserNotifierPlugin.livereload
+2. The plugin enables itself automatically as soon as you enable Play or sbt-web in your project.

-2. Add the [Play Framework Tools](https://chrome.google.com/webstore/detail/play-framework-tools/dchhggpgbommpcjpogaploblnpldbmen) Chrome Extension
+3. Add the [Play Framework Tools](https://chrome.google.com/webstore/detail/play-framework-tools/dchhggpgbommpcjpogaploblnpldbmen) Chrome Extension

-3. Start your Play app in file watch mode:
+4. Start your Play app in file watch mode:

         play ~run

-4. Open your application in your browser: [http://localhost:9000](http://localhost:9000)
+5. Open your application in your browser: [http://localhost:9000](http://localhost:9000)

-5. Make a change to the code for your application and watch your changes magically appear in your browser!
+6. Make a change to the code for your application and watch your changes magically appear in your browser!

 Release Info